FeiSQ02/DAFxMiniLab/README.md

 - Keeping everything in one repository so you can compare theory ↔ implementation side‑by‑side
 - Focusing on headphone & small‑speaker challenges like bass enhancement and spatial rendering

-## 📜 License
+##  License

 This project is licensed under the MIT License – see LICENSE for details.

-## 🙌 Contributing
+##  Contributing

 Contributions, improvements, and additional effect modules are very welcome!
 Feel free to open an issue or submit a pull request.

-DAFxMiniLab – learn digital audio effects from scratch, one knob at a time. ✨
+DAFxMiniLab – learn digital audio effects from scratch, one knob at a time！